Queen Hyosun: Biography

 Eventually in 1744, Lady Jo was given the title of Lady Hyeonbin (현빈궁, 賢嬪宮; lit.
-‘Hyeonbin Palace’) as she was no longer the crown princess consort through her marriage.
+Hyeonbin Palace) as she was no longer the crown princess consort through her marriage.
 Despite being widowed, she remained in the palace and reportedly developed a good relationship with the wife of the new crown prince, Crown Princess Consort Hye.

 It is also said that King Yeongjo had favored and seen Hyosun as another daughter like Princess Hwapyeong.
 Outliving her husband by 23 years, Hyosun later died at the age of 35 in the winter on 30 December 1751.
 King Yeongjo, who was reportedly deeply saddened by her death, led the mourning rites.

 Posthumous treatment

 Hyosun was initially granted the posthumous title of Hyosun, the Virtuous Crown Princess Consort (효순현빈) and venerated in the same temple as her deceased husband.
-Her brother-in-law, Crown Prince Sado, was killed in 1762 for his actions which prompted Yeongjo to issue a decree that made Hyosun and Hyojang the adoptive parents of Sado's eldest son; in a move seen as an attempt to preserve the boy's legitimacy as a heir.
+Her brother-in-law, Crown Prince Sado, was killed in 1762 for his actions which prompted Yeongjo to issue a decree that made Hyosun and Hyojang the adoptive parents of Sado's eldest son; in a move seen as an attempt to preserve the boy's legitimacy as an heir.
 The year of King Jeongjo's succession in 1776, the princess consort thus received the posthumous title of Queen Hyosun (효순왕후) with her husband receiving King Jinjong as his posthumous title.

 After 157 years, Queen Hyosun was granted the title of Hyosun, the Bright Empress (효순소황후) in 1908 when Emperor Sunjong succeeded to the throne.